laizheng/MyCpp11Tutorial/LambdaFunction.md

 # Lambda Functions
+Constructs a closure: an unnamed function object capable of capturing variables in scope.

 Suppose you wish to generate a list of random integers and determine how many of them are divisible by 3 and how many are divisible by 13.
 The following section demonstrate using three approaches for passing information to an STL algorithm: function pointers, functors, and lambdas.

 #### The How of Function Pointers, Functors, and Lambdas